Top 6 Data Loss Causes and Top 10 Preventions

 - Files deleted using the Windows Command Prompt

 Another common source of accidental deletions is email.
 According to a survey of over 200 Ontrack® PowerControls™ customers, a leading mailbox recovery software solution, over 60% of users reported receiving up to 5 email restorations requests per month.
-Restoring an entire Exchange Server from a backup is a time consuming process.
-With software like NovaBACKUP Business Essentials, which includes single mailbox restore, you can restore just the emails or mailboxes you need.
+Restoring an entire Exchange Server from a backup is a time-consuming process.
+With software like NovaBACKUP for Servers with Business Essentials, you can protect entire databases, without additional costs or separate plugin installations

-The last type of accidental deletions come as a result of users deleting system files that are critical to the proper functioning of the entire computer.
+The last type of accidental deletion comes as a result of users deleting system files that are critical to the proper functioning of the entire computer.
 No matter what type of accidental deletion occurs, having the proper backup in place could save your bacon.